- TEAS Test Dates & Info

 |ADN Class of 2017||95.45%|

-* The data reflects the aggregate of the three options for the Associate Degree Nursing Program (Day, Evening/Weekend and Transition).
+* The data reflects the aggregate of both options for the Associate Degree Nursing Program (Traditional ADN and Transition to RN).

 Nursing Group Information Sessions